pinglamb/math/analysis-ii/uniform-convergence.md

 > for $n \ge N$ and $f_n \to f$ uniformly.

 ## Continuity

+The example of $f_n(x) = x^n$ shows that continuity is not preserved with pointwise convergence, but it is not the case for uniform convergence.

 > *Proposition.*{: .prop}
 > **[Uniform Convergence and Continuity]**